Florida Board of Education

 The Florida Board of Education, also known as the State Board of Education (SBE), is a committee composed of members appointed by the Florida governor to guide and direct the public K-12, community college and state college education in the U.S. state of Florida.

 History

 From Reconstruction through 2002, the commissioner of education had been a Cabinet-level position, elected by the people and directly responsible for public education in Florida.
 The 1998 Constitutional Revision Commission proposed a rewrite of Article IV, Section IV of the Florida Constitution that reduced the Florida Cabinet from six elected officials to three.
 The voters approved the changes and it became effective January 7, 2003.
 The Florida commissioner of education became an appointed position and the Florida Department of Education became the overall responsibility of the governor.
 The revised constitution also created a new Florida Board of Education with seven members (one of whom is the commissioner of education), appointed by the governor.
 The Florida commissioner of education manages the day-to-day operations of the FLDOE.
-The current commissioner is Richard Corcoran, appointed in 2018.
+The current commissioner is Anastasios "Stasi" Kamoutsas, appointed by Governor Ron DeSantis on June 3, 2025.

-Mission

-According to the Board's website, their mission is to: